PyWiFeS/pipeline/README.md

 ## Updates

-What's been done [20250420]:
+What's been done [20250509]:

 - allow user to propagate applied extinction correction into datacubes and extracted spectra

-- allow user to separate nod-and-shuffle observations and process independently rather than subtracting
+- allow user to separate Nod & Shuffle observations and process independently rather than subtracting

+- improve handling of nights of mixed Classical and Nod & Shuffle data

 - improved edge-handling for atmospheric differential refraction remapping

 - use enhanced flatfield algorithm when lacking twilight flats

 - improve spectral extraction for binning modes other than 1x2

+- new options for sky spectrum creation (science-sized aperture offset along the same IFU slice vs. annulus; median vs. weighted mean), and allow user to subtract sky from Nod & Shuffle frames

 - allow user to just extract or extract-and-splice existing datacubes without regenerating intermediate files